New Anti-Hate Reporting Hotline Launches

 211 Community Resource Advisors are available 24 hours, 7 days a week, can take reports in any language, and are prepared to offer available services for any situation.
 Information and referrals are available for a wide range of needs, including crime victim support/compensation, counseling, legal aid, discrimination assistance, education, and crime prevention.

-The official campaign rollout will begin later this year, but in the meantime 211 LA will be doing direct outreach to schools that are participating in the County’s Community Schools Initiative, and other schools and community organizations, to spread awareness of the resource to some of the most at-risk populations for being targeted by acts of hate and bullying.
+The official campaign roll-out led by the LA County Human Relations Commission will begin later this year, but in the meantime 211 LA will be doing direct outreach to schools that are participating in the County’s Community Schools Initiative, and other schools and community organizations, to spread awareness of the resource to some of the most at-risk populations for being targeted by acts of hate and bullying.

-To learn more about how to file a report or what related resources are available in your area, call 2-1-1.
+To learn more about how to file a report or what related resources are available in your area, visit the Anti-Hate Campaign program page or call 2-1-1.